 Festival of Britain Tin

-A 1951 Festival of Britain souvenir tin.
+A rare 1951 Festival of Britain souvenir tin.
 The lid is decorated with the iconic festival logo, designed by Abram Graham, and was possibly sold containing sweets or tobacco.
 Graham's designs for the Festival of Britain incorporated heraldic imagery and angular geometry to create a modern portrait of the national character.
 This emblem featured on posters, leaflets, catalogues, and souvenirs - such as this wonderful tin; and helped to create what would become known as 'Festival Style'.

 An example of this tin is owned by The Science Museum, UK.